 What is Vaginal Vault Prolapse?

-Vaginal Vault prolapse refers to the dropping or protrusion of the top of the vagina in women who have already had a hysterectomy.
+Vaginal Vault Prolapse refers to the dropping or protrusion of the vagina in women who have already had a hysterectomy.
 It is a form of apical prolapse where the top of the vagina loses support.
 It is a subcategory of pelvic organ prolapse and can often lead to cystoceles and rectoceles.
 If the vagina protrudes completely out, the condition can be referred to as procidentia.

 What are the symptoms of Vaginal Vault Prolapse?

 Vaginal Vault Prolapse often causes symptoms of bulge, pressure, and sensation of something falling out of the vagina.
 When prolapse is more advanced the vaginal tissue can be felt or seen as it protrudes from the vaginal opening.
 These symptoms are commonly found in other forms of pelvic organ prolapse.

 What is the cause of Vaginal Vault Prolapse?

 Ultimately, vaginal vault prolapse happens due to the loss of pelvic floor support.
 Like other forms of pelvic organ prolapse, vaginal vault prolapse can have many different causes and risk factors including:

 - Pregnancy, labor, or childbirth especially vaginal births or large babies.